rodrigocipriani/authfull/README.md

-# AuthFull - Fast OAuth in Nodejs with Docker
+# AuthFull - Full OAuth in Nodejs with Docker